tpreisig/tacocat-list/README.md

 # Taskforce List Item Execution

-Fully functional and responsive task list built and written with TypeScript and Vite.
+Fully functional and responsive task list built and written with TypeScript.
 The task list helps you track of the important and urgent things you need to do.
 You can easily add new tasks, mark them as completed or delete them when they are no longer needed.

 ![Build Status](https://img.shields.io/badge/build-passing-brightgreen)
 ![License](https://img.shields.io/badge/license-MIT-blue.svg)